rolsite/chef/README.md

    NPM dependencies within the WebContainer.
 4. After installation completes, open the "Snapshot Admin" UI in the top right and download the snapshot to `templates/flex-template.bin'.
+5. When you're ready, replace the existing `snapshot.bin` object in the Cloudflare UI.
+All local, preview, and prod deployments will immediately use this new snapshot.
+Link: https://dash.cloudflare.com/a4aa0fffebef8bc497f64875c40ee6fb/r2/default/buckets/cvx-static